BlackFire26299/catcrawler2/README.md

 #### Player Progression

-You start as a knight in the kingdom of Thornvail, during the tutorial you learn basic movement and your base attack and block, later you learn two special abilitys one slash heavy attack and a heavy fire attack you get after defeating the first boss.
+You start as a knight in the kingdom of Thornvail, during the tutorial you learn basic movement and your base attack, later you learn two special abilitys one slash heavy attack and a heavy fire attack you get after defeating the first boss.

 ### **Flowcharts (Production plan)**